 The options for working out at home are endless — from long runs outside to park yoga sessions and living room weightlifting circuits.
 There’s also — conveniently enough — an app for almost every type of movement you could want.
 The best workout apps give you plenty of options for movement whether you’ve got a spin bike or treadmill, are at home or on the road.

-The options for at-home movement are endless — from long runs outside to park yoga sessions and living room weightlifting circuits.
-There’s also — conveniently enough — an app for almost every type of movement you could want.
-Having equipment is great if you’ve been able to get your hands on some, but you also don’t need it to get an effective workout in.
 If you live in a place where outdoor exercise is accessible all year round congratulations — the world just became your gym.
 Many of my favorite workout apps include options for outdoor runs, walks, and HIIT and yoga classes you can do anywhere.
-If you’ve set fitness goals for yourself in 2021, or you’re trying to get motivated to lose some quarantine weight before the world eases back to normalcy, downloading one of the workout apps below is one of the best ways to get started.
+If you’ve set fitness goals for yourself in 2022, or you want to keep the momentum going from last year into the new year, downloading one of the workout apps below is one of the best ways to get started.